denten-books/plain-text/main.md

 strange" again, in what Shklovsky calls the technique of poetic "estrangement [@shklovksy_sborniki_1917]."

-An performing estrangement the author "lays bare" or "makes obvious" the metaphor, in drawing attention to its implicit, inner dynamics.
+When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor, in drawing attention to its implicit, inner dynamics.
 Vladimir Nabokov, a writer conspicuously aware of the formalist theoretical heritage, makes use of this move consistently and with relentless clinical precision.
 In